SvenSerneels/direpack/docs/_build/html/_sources/ppdire.rst.txt

 Beyond discussion, the class of dimension reduction with the longest standing history accessible through direpack, is projection pursuit (PP) dimension reduction.
 Let $\mathbf{X}$ be a data matrix that is a sample of $n$ cases of a $p$ variate random variable and $\mathbf{y}$ be a sample of a corresponding depending variable, when applicable.
-The set of projection pursuit scores $\mathbf{t}_i$ that span the columns of $\mathbf{T}$ are defined as linear combinations of the original variables: $\mathbf{T} = \mathbf{X}\mathbf{W}$, where the $\mathbf{w}_i$ are the solution to the optimisation problem:
+The set of projection pursuit scores $\mathbf{t}_i$ that span the columns of $\mathbf{T}$ are defined as linear combinations of the original variables: $\mathbf{T} = \mathbf{X}\mathbf{W}$, where the $\mathbf{w}_i$ are the solution to the optimization problem:

 .. math::
    :label: optim_ppdire